 Nature of science

 Darwin’s influence on science is enormous.
 He challenged people’s fundamental understanding of how the world works.
-Darwin supported his ideas, often disputed within the scientific community, with a wealth of research and evidence, leading to their eventual acceptance.
+Darwin supported his ideas - which were disputed at the time by many in the scientific community - with a wealth of research and evidence, leading to their eventual acceptance.

-Listen to this audio clip on the Biotech Learning Hub from Radio New Zealand’s Our Changing World, which explores the radical impact and legacy Darwin’s ideas have had on our views of the natural world.
+Listen to this audio clip from RNZ's Our Changing World, which explores the radical impact and legacy Darwin’s ideas have had on our views of the natural world.